-The Michigan Department of Environmental Quality (MDEQ) is phasing out land application of septage so the Honey Monster at Smiths Creek Landfill is a convenient location for St. Clair County septage haulers.
+The Michigan Department of Environmental Quality (MDEQ) is phasing out the land application of septage so the Honey Monster at Smiths Creek Landfill is a convenient location for St. Clair County septage haulers.
 The landfill expects to receive 23,000 gallons per day on average.

-Once the Honey Monster screens out trash the septage flows into two holding tanks where material further settles.
+Once the Honey Monster screens out the trash the septage flows into two holding tanks where material further settles.
 It is then pumped through piping and injected into gravel beds deep inside the landfill where it percolates through the compacted garbage.
 The mixture of garbage and septage starts a biological chain reaction – speeding up decomposition.

-According to Matt there are two key benefits of a bioreactor landfill:
+According to Matt, there are two key benefits of a bioreactor landfill: